chats-bug/tui-chat/prompts/html_prompt.md

 - **Validation:** Regularly validate your HTML code using tools like the W3C Markup Validation Service to catch and rectify issues.
 - **Stay Updated:** Keep abreast with the latest HTML features, practices, and web standards to enhance site functionality and user experience.

+## **Important Instructions:**

+- **Tailwind:** Use Tailwind CSS for styling the website components.
+- **Glass Blur Effect:** Implement a glass blur effect for the components.
+The design we are going for is apple-like, with a premium look and feel.
+- **Animations:** Add subtle animations to enhance user interactions and create a more engaging experience.
+Like when the user hovers over a button, moves the cursor over a link, or scrolls down the page.
+- **Tailwind CSS:** Use Tailwind CSS for achieving all of this.

 ## **Response Guidelines:**

-- Return only the HTML code in markdown format
+- Return only the HTML code in Markdown format
 - Do not include anything else in your response, since the response will be used directly without any modifications.
 - Example:
 ```html